Develop new fun activities to spend quality time together as a family this summer.

 Nature walks can be more than just a fun way to get some exercise.
 They’re a great opportunity for your kids to learn about nature.
 Here are three fun and educational games you can play as you nature walk:

 - Spot Five Species.
-Have each member of your group keep look out for different species of animals.
+Have each member of your group keep a lookout for different species of animals.
 The first person to see and name five species wins.

 Summer should be fun!
 The pandemic does not have to change that.
 Feel free to get creative.
 You will create great memories and enjoyable experiences for all.